MicaW/CV/README.md

 ### UX Design | Web Development | Digital Strategy

-Human-centred web designer/developer and agile advocate with a passion for creating stunning digital experiences.
+Human-centred web designer/developer and agile advocate, with a passion for creating stunning digital experiences.

 I have experience from end-to-end of the software development process, giving me a unique ability to understand and address both user needs and business needs; backed with an understanding of the underlying technologies and software craftsmanship needed to meet them.